How to Spot a Bad Recipe

 2. No More Pre-Cooked Proteins

 Ever bitten into a canned or packaged piece of fish or chicken and thought, “Wow, this is tender and full of flavor?”
 No you haven’t, you liar.
 Pre-cooked proteins are dry, bland, and can make otherwise great dishes unappetizing.
-Sure, beef jerky is pretty good, but you’ve seen a recipe that has beef jerky in it, you’ve ventured further down the spiral of culinary dystopia than I have.
+Sure, beef jerky is pretty good, but if you’ve seen a recipe that has beef jerky in it, you’ve ventured further down the spiral of culinary dystopia than I have.
 If a recipe tells you to buy your beef, chicken, or fish in a can or cooked package, look elsewhere.
 There’s no telling what other horrible ideas they have hidden in the cooking techniques.

 3. Beware of the Microwave